mmatyas/pegasus-docs/docs/dev/translate.md

 ## File format and name

 The translation files are text files in XML format, encoded in UTF-8.
 Their file name includes the [*BCP47 language tag*](https://en.wikipedia.org/wiki/IETF_language_tag#Syntax_of_language_tags) of the locale the they're made for.
-Usually, this means the following structure:
+Usually this means the following structure:

 ```
 pegasus_[language][-script][-country].ts